bearror/literal-cat/README.md

 ## Example usage

 > **Note**
 > This repository isn't a library.
-I'm advocating for the *idea* of literal constraints as types.
+I'm exploring the *idea* of literal constraints as types.
 Optimally, the approach introduces no dependencies and low overhead.

 ### Constructing a constrained literal